-In 1978, led by founding headmaster the Rev. Warren “Jess” Borg, St. Andrew's opened in the basement of Pilgrim Lutheran Church on Massachusetts Avenue with 40 students in grades 7-9, nine part-time teachers, and a school library comfortably housed on four shelves.
+In 1978, led by founding headmaster the Rev. Warren “Jess” Borg, St. Andrew's opened in the basement of Pilgrim Lutheran Church on Massachusetts Avenue with 40 students in grades seven through nine, nine part-time teachers, and a school library comfortably housed on four shelves.
 From its early days, the school cultivated challenging programs in a joyful and supportive atmosphere, celebrating its students’ diversity of interests, backgrounds and abilities and developing each child’s potential in the “four pillars” of academics, arts, athletics, and spiritual life.

-The school grew quickly in reputation, programs, and enrollment, outgrowing two locations before moving to the former North Bethesda Junior High School campus on Bradmoor Lane in Bethesda in September 1981.
+The school grew quickly in reputation, programs, and enrollment, outgrowing two locations before moving to the former North Bethesda Junior High School campus on Bradmoor Drive in Bethesda in September 1981.
 With 245 students, 28 teachers, and its first graduating class that year, St. Andrew’s had entered the ranks of full-fledged independent college-preparatory schools.

 In 1989 Montgomery County decided to reclaim the Bradmoor site, and St. Andrew’s began a search for a new home.
 Led by the energy and resourcefulness of its Board of Trustees, St. Andrew’s purchased a 19.2-acre site on Postoak Road in Potomac, Maryland in 1993.
 At one critical juncture, six trustees personally guaranteed the loan that secured the Postoak Campus and the school’s future.
 In 1998, St. Andrew's dedicated the Postoak Campus and quickly grew to 450 students in grades six through twelve.

 From 2008 to 2010, St. Andrew’s expanded again, adding grades preschool through five and a new Lower School campus by acquiring the former St. Francis Episcopal Day School on River Road in Potomac Village.